 Understanding alerts in Log Analytics

 Alerts in Log Analytics identify important information in your Log Analytics repository.
-This article provides details of how alert rules in Log Analytics work and describes the differences between different types of alert rules.
+This article discusses some of the design decisions that must be made based on the collection frequency of the data being queried, random delays with data ingestion possibly caused by network latency or processing capacity, and committing the data into the Log Analytics repository.
+It also provides details of how alert rules in Log Analytics work and describes the differences between different types of alert rules.

 For the process of creating alert rules, see the following articles: